AviatrixSystems/terraform-provider-aviatrix/test-infra/README_accep_test.md

 - If you are running aviatrix_aws_peer or aviatrix_peer, two VPC's with non overlapping CIDR's must be created before hand
 - If you are running the tests on a BYOL controller, the customer ID must be set prior to the tests, otherwise run the tests on a PayG metered controller
 - aviatrix_aws_tgw test only allows Transit GWs and VPCs to be attached to the TGW in the same region
+- to run aviatrix_vpn_cert_download tests no other VPN gateways must be present in your controller
 - AWS_ACCOUNT_NUMBER should be the same one used for controller launch

 #### Skip parameters and variables